pawelos231/Blog-szti/README.md

 1. **Fullstack TypeScript Development**: The blog encompasses both frontend and backend development using TypeScript, allowing us to write type-safe code and enhance the overall development experience.

-2. **Next.js Framework**: We have chosen Next.js for its ease of use and its capability to handle server-side rendering, static site generation, and client-side navigation, enabling a fast and smooth user experience.
+2. **Next.js Framework**: I have chosen Next.js for its ease of use and its capability to handle server-side rendering, static site generation, and client-side navigation, enabling a fast and smooth user experience.

-3. **MongoDB Database**: Our blog utilizes MongoDB as the database of choice, providing a flexible and scalable solution for data storage and retrieval.
+3. **MongoDB Database**:  PureBlog utilizes MongoDB as the database of choice, providing a flexible and scalable solution for data storage and retrieval.

 4. **Redis Caching Layer**: To optimize data fetching and reduce server load, we have implemented a server-side caching layer using Redis.

 5. **User Authentication**: The blog includes a user authentication system, allowing users to sign up, log in, and manage their profiles.
+All created without usage of any providers.

-6. **Create and Manage Blog Posts**: Authenticated users can create, edit, and delete their blog posts, offering an interactive and dynamic blogging experience.
+6. **Create and Manage Blog Posts**: Authenticated users can create, and delete their blog posts, offering an interactive and dynamic blogging experience.

 7. **Nested Comments**: Each blog post supports nested comments, enabling meaningful discussions and interactions among users.